shortma1/Coyote/README.md

 # Coyote
-This repository is just for me to play around and learn.
+This repository is just for me to play around and learn git and python.